Daniel-KM/Omeka-S-module-SearchSolr/README.md

 It’s always recommended to backup your files and your databases and to check your archives regularly so you can roll back if needed.

+Note: the config of SolR is saved in `/var/solr/data` by default.

 Troubleshooting